Amigos de las Américas

-Amigos de las Américas (literally "Friends of the Americas"), or AMIGOS, is a nonprofit organization based in Houston, Texas with 25 chapters across the USA.
+Amigos de las Américas (literally "Friends of the Americas"), or AMIGOS, is a nonprofit organization based in Houston with 25 chapters across the US.
 The Vision of AMIGOS is "A world where each young person becomes a life-long catalyst for social change."
 AMIGOS works towards this vision by inspiring and building young leaders through collaborative community development and immersion in cross-cultural experiences.

 History

-AMIGOS was founded in 1965 when 29-year-old Guy Bevil Jr., youth pastor at River Oaks Baptist Church in Houston led a team of 181 teenagers and young adults into Honduras to administer polio vaccinations.
+AMIGOS was founded in 1965 when 29-year-old Guy Bevil Jr., youth pastor at River Oaks Baptist Church in Houston led a team of 181 teenagers and young adults to Honduras to administer polio vaccinations.
 The group took donations of supplies, recruited 36 doctors, and practiced administering vaccines in Houston.
 Many participants made the 1,500-mile trip by truck in order to ship the supplies into rural Honduras.
 The first summer in Honduras, volunteers inoculated over half a million people.

 Upon their arrival home, Bevil and his group founded Amigos de Honduras, which grew to be Amigos de las Américas within the next year.
 Over half of the original participants applied to return the next summer.
 For the following two decades, AMIGOS focused primarily on administering vaccinations.

 AMIGOS has expanded to many different countries including Brazil, Costa Rica, Colombia, Ecuador, Guatemala, Nicaragua, Panama, Paraguay, Uruguay, The Dominican Republic, Mexico, and Peru, though some countries do not currently have active projects.

 Other founders recognized by AMIGOS are H. Kirby Atwood, Sr., Searcy Bracewell, Raymond Cook, Ed Frank, Jr., Carlos R. Hamilton, MD, Victor Huvelle, Mariann and John Marshall, Ed Morris, and Wilson J. Pais.

 Today

-Amigos de las Américas is a non-religious, non-governmental, non-profit organization based out of Houston, Texas.
-AMIGOS offers summer and gap programs for young people ages 13–25.
+Amigos de las Américas is a non-religious, non-governmental, non-profit organization based out of Houston.
+AMIGOS offers summer and gap year programs for people aged 13–25.
 After extensive training in the US, participants travel to Latin America where they live for anywhere between two weeks to nine months with a host family in a small community.

 Participants are partnered with one or two other participants to carrying out health, education, and environmental programs, ranging from latrine construction to formation of youth groups to teaching environmental sustainability and dental hygiene.
-The programs are carried out in partnership with partner agencies, which have included Save the Children, Plan International and the governments of the various countries above.
+The programs are carried out in partnership with partner agencies, which have included Save the Children, Plan International, and the governments of the various countries above.
 Asset-based community development is at the core of AMIGOS projects.

 Each year, roughly 600 young people take part in AMIGOS various Latin American programs.
 Over 28,000 people have participated in the program since it began.